MarcinBondaruk/Fridger/README.md

-# Fridger - find your recipes
+# Fridger - Lets cook together!

 ## Requirements
 Project was developed on: